KieferN/SUBSCALE_GPU/README.md

 It is recommended to use [vcpkg](https://github.com/microsoft/vcpkg) for the installation of these libraries to ensure that all additional dependencies are installed as well.
 If cMake is used to compile the code, the two `CMakeLists.txt` files have to be adjusted to fit the installation directories of the libraries.

+Check the releases if a compiled version of the application is needed.

 ## Configuration
 When the application is started, the path to a config file has to be passed as a command line argument.
 The config file allows the user to specify various parameters for the application.
 The folder `configs` contains an example.